Privacy Policy

 MAAT as Controller

-When you create an Account, log in, browse the Platform, or contact our support team, MAAT determines how and why your data is processed.
-Depending on your location:
+When you create an Account, log in, browse the Platform, or contact our support team, MAAT HOLDINGS LTD determines how and why your data is processed.
+MAAT HOLDINGS LTD, Pear Tree Street, Dance Square 232, London, EC1V 3AG, United Kingdom (CRN 16800315) is the data controller for all users globally.

 Your Academy as Controller